naninovel/docs/docs/api/index.md

 </div>

-This API reference is valid for [Naninovel v1.7.0-beta](https://github.com/Elringus/NaninovelWeb/releases).
+This API reference is valid for [Naninovel v1.7.1-beta](https://github.com/Elringus/NaninovelWeb/releases).

 ## append

 #### Summary
-Appends provided text to an active printer.
+Appends provided text to a text printer.

 #### Remarks
 The entire text will be appended immediately, without triggering reveal effect or any other side-effects.